Lilian Diedericks

-Lilian Diedericks (17 December 1925 in Port Elizabeth, Red Location – 21 December 2021 in Port Elizabeth) was a South African activist known as a founding member of the Federation of South African Women.
+Lilian Diedericks OLS (17 December 1925 in Port Elizabeth, Red Location – 21 December 2021 in Port Elizabeth) was a South African activist known as a founding member of the Federation of South African Women.

 She was an active shop steward and co-founded the Federation of South African Women in 1954.
 Her family was forced out of New Brighton during the 1940s.
 She was one of the four women who led the Women's March on the Union buildings to oppose the pass laws in 1956.

 Diedericks was an active trade unionist, leader of South African Congress of Trade Unions and South African Communist Party member.